FAQ

 Please email andantestudiowi@gmail.com for this information.
 You can also call me at (920) 605-5151.
 My rates are very competitive based on my years of experience and educational background.

 Would you teach lessons in my home?
+If so, what type of instrument do I need?

-Why do you require longer lessons Grades 4 and above?
+Why do you require 45-minute lessons?

-Students who adjust to 45-min lessons have never noticed the time difference…but parents AND students have certainly noticed the greater progress and musicianship gained the year they make the switch!
+Parents AND students have certainly noticed the greater progress and musicianship gained the year they make the switch!
 The extra time is worth every penny in building your budding musician’s confidence and skills!

 What if we determine lessons are not a good fit after we’ve started?